mapprotocol/compass/README.md

-    "egsSpeed": "fast"               // Desired speed for gas price selection, the options are: "average", "fast", "fastest" "lightnode": "0x12345...",       // Address to send transaction "syncToMap": "true",             // Whether sync blockchain headers to Map }
+    "egsSpeed": "fast"               // Desired speed for gas price selection, the options are: "average", "fast", "fastest" "lightnode": "0x12345...",       // Address to send transaction "syncToMap": "true",             // Whether sync blockchain headers to Map "syncIdList": "[214]"            // Those chain ids are synchronized to the map，and This configuration can only be used in mapchain
+}
 ```
 ## Blockstore